Want to build an impressive chest and trice[ with just dumbbells? I’ve got you covered.

 It can be used by people looking to increase their strength or build bigger triceps.

-The benefit of doing extension movements is that they allow you to get a deeper stretch in the muscle, which hopefully will activate more muscle fibers.
+The benefit of extension movements is that they allow you to get a deeper stretch in the muscle, hopefully activating more muscle fibres.

 How To Do It